pingcap/docs/tiup/tiup-component-cluster-enable.md

 ### -R, --role

-- Specifies the roles whose auto-enabling service is to be disabled.
+- Specifies the roles whose auto-enabling service is to be enabled.
 The value of this option is a comma-separated list of node roles.
 The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
 - Data type: `strings`
 - Default: `[]`, which means no role is selected.